ibrhimAli/SAD/README.md

 - **Customization** – toggle dark mode, choose a seasonal theme (Spring, Summer, Autumn or Winter) and adjust notification frequency.
 - **Streak Counter** – see how many days in a row you've entered your mood.
+- **Analytics** – visualize mood trends and light exposure with interactive charts.

 ## Browser requirements